Abhijit-Kadalli/speech-recognition-and-noise-cancellation/README.md

 2. pyaudio
 3. matplotlib
 4. numpy
+5. pydub

 ## Speech input
-Input of speech using pyaudio and wave python modules
+Input of speech using pyaudio and wave python modules.
+Using pydub we can convert the wav file to mp3 and add various tweeks to it like
+1. increasing volume in dB
+2. repeating audio
+3. adding fade in and fade out ...

 ## analysis of input speech
 Using the input to graph it frames vs time